 (on working days 10:00-17:00)

-The sunset of the Western world.
+The Decline of the Western World.
 Essays on the Morphology of World History

 In stock

-The sunset of the Western world.
+The Decline of the Western World.
 Essays on the Morphology of World History

 In basket

-The figure of Oswald Spengler (1880-1936) stands apart in the history of German and world thought.
-Spengler single-handedly attempted to rethink conventional views on the evolutionary development of humankind: he opposed the linear description of history as endless, unstoppable progress.
-Instead, he proposed the concept of cyclical development, according to which new cultures emerge, flourish, and then pass through stages of decline and death.
-Each such cycle lasts about a thousand years, and each culture has distinctive features that determine people's thinking and actions.
-Already the very title of the work contains the thesis, which was substantiated in the book - at the turn of the XIX-XX centuries, the culture of the Western world, according to Spengler, came to a period of decline.
-The first volume of the book was published in 1918, brought the author great fame and provoked heated discussions.
-This work had a significant influence on social scientists Arnold Joseph Toynbee, Pitirim Sorokin, and José Ortega y Gasset.
+The figure of Oswald Spengler (1880–1936) stands apart in the history of German and world thought.
+Spengler attempted to single-handedly rethink the generally accepted views on the evolutionary development of humanity: he opposed the linear description of history as endless, unstoppable progress.
+Instead, he proposed the concept of cyclical development, according to which new cultures arise, experience a period of prosperity, and then go through stages of decline and death.
+Each such cycle lasts about a thousand years, each culture has distinctive features that determine the thinking and actions of people.
+The very title of the work contains the thesis that was substantiated in the book - at the turn of the 19th and 20th centuries, according to Spengler, the culture of the Western world entered a period of decline.
+The first volume of the book was published in 1918, brought the author great fame and caused heated discussions.
+This work had a significant influence on sociologists Arnold Joseph Toynbee, Pitirim Sorokin, and Jose Ortega y Gasset.

 See also: